jeffreywijaya100/Housing-Data-in-Malaysia/README.md

 _DataX in ColumnName_

-Your program should be able to parse above input.
+The program should be able to parse above input.
 It is prohibited to use 3 string input.
 Then, display all data that has that DataX.

 For example: